-Since there is no known deterministic way for constructing JL matrices, in \cref{pro:JLwithRobAvg} we state the robustness guarantees obtained by using any randomized construction that outputs a JL matrix with high probability, i.e., satisfies the properties of \cref{lem:jl_property}, cf. the construction in \cref{def:sparser_jl}.
+\cref{pro:JLwithRobAvg} states the robustness guarantees obtained by using any randomized construction that outputs a JL matrix with high probability, i.e., one that satisfies the properties of \cref{lem:jl_property}; see the construction in \cref{def:sparser_jl}.